ctphoenix/Python-Course-Material/chapter1.md

 In this exercise, we will count the frequency of each letter in a document.

 *** =instructions
 - Consider the sentence 'Jim quickly realized that the beautiful gowns are expensive'.
-Create a dictionary that counts the number of times each letter is used in this sentence.
+Create a dictionary `count_letters` with each letter used as keys and the number of times each letter is used in this sentence as values.
 Make sure that capital letters are counted!

 *** =hint
--
+- Can you think of a way to use `for` loops to count up the frequency of each letter used in the sentence?

 *** =pre_exercise_code
 ```{python}